 Myricetin is a flavonol found in a variety of berries and other plant-based foods.
 It has been shown to trigger apoptosis (programmed cell death) in hormone receptor positive (ER+/PR+) breast cancer cells.
-In addition, myricetin has been shown to inhibit telomerase in such cells, thereby interfering with tumor cell immortality by preventing telomere extension.
+In addition, myricetin has been shown to interfere with tumor cell immortality by preventing telomere extension.

 Myricetin has also been shown to increase the oral bioavailability of Taxotere (docetaxel) in rats and to enhance the cytotoxic treatment effects of Taxol (paclitaxel) in ovarian cancer cells.
 Now a new study has reported that myricetin inhibits triple negative (ER-/PR-/HER2-) breast cancer cell migration, invasion, and adhesion and also reduces tumor growth and metastasis in a mouse model of triple negative breast cancer.